 You can’t take travel out of the traveler.
 Many of us have spent the last three months in some version of lockdown, feeling the urge to travel and explore.
 Now it’s summer — your summer — and you’re ready to make the most of it.
 But how do you do so responsibly?
 Plan to pack that mask and spend more time outdoors.
 Focus your trip on supporting the smaller, family-run businesses who truly need you.

 And trust Southwest® to get you there.
-The airline has made a promise to support your comfort and well-being through practices such as cleaning between flights, enhanced overnight cleans, requiring customer-facing employees and passengers wear face coverings or masks (some exemptions apply), and keeping middle seats open through at least September 30.
+The airline has made a promise to support your comfort and well-being through practices such as enhanced overnight cleans, requiring customer-facing employees and passengers wear face coverings or masks (some exemptions apply), and keeping middle seats open through at least October 31.
 (Of course, you can still sit together.
 Southwest won’t be blocking seats or directing seating.)
 Not only that, but they’ve just rolled out some incredible low fares to unforgettable destinations around the country and are offering more points for booking flights and hotels.

 Scope out the trip ideas below and check back in the coming weeks as we add more.
 Travel may look a bit different these days, but we should take time to get away and explore — and Southwest can help you summer how you wanna.